West Yorkshire Metro: 'My bus' school bus services

-The service, using buses painted yellow with coordinated My bus branding gained significant mode shift: 64% of primary school users were previously driven by car.
+The service, using a fleet of up to 200 specialist buses produced by BMC and Blue Bird, each painted yellow with coordinated My bus branding and fitted to a 3+2 seating configuration with seatbelts as standard, gained significant mode shift: 64% of primary school users were previously driven by car.
 Under this scheme, these buses were not allowed to be used for non-school purposes.
+West Yorkshire Metro claims benefits from 'My bus' range from reductions in car use, traffic congestion, air pollution, traffic accidents, social exclusion, truancy and late student arrivals and improvements to education, safety for pedestrians and cyclists, integration of people with special needs and children's experiences of public transport.

-West Yorkshire Metro claims benefits from 'My bus' ranging from reductions in car use, traffic congestion, air pollution, traffic accidents, social exclusion, truancy and late student arrivals and improvements to education, safety for pedestrians and cyclists, integration of people with special needs and children's experiences of public transport.
-As of August 2009 the current My bus contractors were City Travel, First Student UK (First Calderdale & Huddersfield, First Leeds), HCT Group, Keighley Bus Company, Rollinson Safeway, Tiger Blue and TLC Travel.
+As of August 2009, My bus contractors included City Travel, First Student UK (First Calderdale & Huddersfield, First Leeds), Halifax Joint Committee, HCT Group, Keighley & District, Rollinson Safeway, Tiger Blue and TLC Travel.
+Withdrawals of the BMC school buses began in May 2018 as they began to reach the end of their service lives, and reviews undertaken by the West Yorkshire Combined Authority saw 'My bus' services to primary schools in Ilkley and Bradford withdrawn between 2023 and 2025.

 Current operators

 As of 2012 the following companies are owned by WYPTE, subject to Metro conditions and ticketing: